Mr Botte reports:

 in a fraternity of owners who do stick together on some things whether they are right or wrong.
 Not sure how much consulting Mr Smith does for Dallas but he has not been on Versus or any broadcast I know of outside of SNY.

 It's too bad because as part of Wang's committee Mike Sillinger and Brendan Witt did sign here.
 Sillinger did make it clear Smith was a reason he agreed to a contract.

-Finally, all due respect Mr Botte, you need a blog at the Daily News for the Islanders and should be asking Leon Carver to set one up for additional coverage like this.
+Finally, all due respect Mr Botte, you need a blog at the Daily News for the Islanders and should be asking Leon Carter to set one up for additional coverage like this.

 Two paragrahps as game coverage in the newspaper is not acceptable and tells us nothing.
 Anyone following this story knew about it three days ago when the Globe and Mail broke it, post game article should not take a step back for it.